 We all have our favorite foods, but we also enjoy variety.
 Since your loved one can no longer enjoy an assortment of textures in their food, different tastes must be the main source of variation.
 Take the time to incorporate different flavors and, if they enjoy seasonings, alternate spice profiles to keep things interesting.
 For example, when thickened to the proper consistency, a basic tomato sauce or soup can serve as a base for numerous Italian, Tex-Mex or curry dishes, with the addition of different herbs and spices.
 Providing a diverse selection of foods also better ensures that your loved one is getting a wide range of vitamins, nutrients and minerals.

 Furthermore, there are several naturally thick items available at the grocery store that can help diversify your home menu, including yogurt, smoothies, applesauce, cream soups and puddings.
 These options can help alleviate some pressure on you, the caregiver, when it comes to cooking from scratch and/or thickening every meal yourself.

 Handling Thickened Liquids

-It can be difficult for your loved one to get used to consuming beverages that are not true liquids.
-It is crucial that they stay hydrated and consume enough water, but thickened drinks are an acquired taste and will take time to get used to.
+It can be difficult for your loved one to get used to consuming beverages that are not true liquids, but it is crucial that they stay hydrated and consume enough water.
+Thickened drinks are an acquired taste and will take time to get used to.
 If they are still having trouble with this change in texture, try offering beverage options that will not seem so strange in this new form.
 For example, fruit juices tend to seem less unusual when thickened because they are similar in taste and texture to applesauce and other fruit purees.
 Additionally, even though thickened drinks provide fluids and promote hydration, many people find this consistency less satisfying than a normal liquid.
-It is important for your loved one to continue “drinking,” and providing thickened versions of their favorite refreshing beverages like lemonade or iced tea may help them feel their thirst is quenched.
+It is important for your loved one to continue “drinking.”
+Providing thickened versions of their favorite refreshing beverages like lemonade or iced tea may help them feel their thirst is quenched.